 by Melissa Tagg, @Melissa_Tagg

-For the past several months, we’ve been talking about creating an awesome marketing plan for your novel’s proposal.
+A few weeks back, we began a series on creating an awesome marketing plan for your novel’s proposal.
 The goal is not only to wow agents and editors with your stellar marketing expertise, but also once published to be able to take this plan and put it into action.